ecolistening/echo-dash/ecoacousticsDashboard/content/page/dates.md

-# Recording Dates
+# About

-This plot shows the number of recordings captured each day.
+This calendar plot shows the total number of recordings captured each day across all recorders.